What are herniated discs?

 How to prevent herniated discs

-Maintain a healthy weight – as we said, excess weight puts more pressure on the spine.
+Excess weight puts more pressure on the spine.
 So, maintaining a good weight is crucial if you want to prevent herniated discs.
+You don’t have to be extremely overweight, even if you’re only slightly heavier that normal, loosing a few extra pounds is always helpful when it comes to herniated discs!

 Treatments for herniated discs